Accents: standard English

 Recognise the phonetic symbols associated with these sounds.

 What level is the course and do I need any particular skills?

 The course is open to anyone whose first language is English.
-It is particularly aimed at actors who feel they might get more castings if they had Standard English in their armoury of accents.
 It is not designed to replace or eradicate your own accent unless that is what you desire and in which case this would form the basis of future work.

 full sequence of voice and speech classes at City Lit (click here) before choosing.